 Folk Federation of Tasmania—Hobart Dances—COVID-19 Safety

 Whilst you are here, please:

 · Ensure that we have your name and contact details.

 · Ensure minimal contact and safe hygiene to do with food and drink, but do have adequate hydration and sustenance.
-Do not use any crockery or cutlery provided by the hall, but rather provide your own, or ask us.
-Bring your own water bottle, and a cup for hot drinks on nights with supper.
+Bring your own water bottle, and ideally a cup for hot drinks on nights with supper.

 · Observe 1.5m physical distancing requirements wherever practical whilst not dancing (except for household members).
 Don’t greet other people physically.